-Bachelor's degree programs in financial planning prepare graduates for entry-level positions in the field, while master's programs offer advanced training for executive positions.
+Bachelor's degree programs in financial planning prepare graduates for entry-level positions in the field, while an Master of Business Administration with a concentration in financial planning can offer advanced training for executive positions.
 Students learn about topics including investment regulations, risk, estate planning and taxes.
-Programs at both levels offer the training necessary to apply for credentials with the SEC or with their states as investment advisors.
 Graduates also may obtain professional certification.

 Courses in a bachelor's program in financial planning typically cover several areas of finance, including taxation and investment and insurance brokerage.
 Samples of classes in a financial planning program include the following: